emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 	.. note:: You can use ``llvm-nm`` to see which symbols are defined in each bitcode file.

-	One solution is to use the :ref:`building-projects-dynamic-linking-workaround` approach described above.
+	One solution is to use the _`dynamic-linking` approach described above.
 This ensures that libraries are linked only once, in the final build stage.